-- a.
-For a given session of the Assembly, the Student Assembly, Graduate and Professional Student Assembly, Employee Assembly, and Faculty Senate may appoint four members from their respective constituencies to terms concurrent with that session of the Assembly.
-Excluding the presiding officers, at least two of the appointed members from each constituent assembly at a given time must also serve concurrently as members of the constituent assembly responsible for their appointment. - b.
-The presiding officer of each constituent assembly serves as a voting member of the Assembly concurrent with his or her term of office. - c.
-Each constituent assembly may appoint members to the Assembly in the manner of its choosing and may fill vacancies as they occur with members who will serve the balance of the term of the vacated member. - 122 C. The Assembly may provide in its bylaws for appointment of additional non-voting members to 123 serve ex-officio.
+- 104 A. The total membership of the Assembly shall consist of twenty voting members: five - 105 Undergraduate Student Representatives, five Graduate and Professional Student - 106 Representatives, five Employee Representatives, and five Faculty Representatives. - 107 B. Appointments to the Assembly will be made before the last regularly scheduled meeting of the - 108 current session of the Assembly.
+Seats left unfilled after this time will be considered vacant. - 109 Terms shall be served for a duration determined by the constituent assembly at the time of - their appointment, and may be for one or two years concurrently. - 111 a.
+For a given session of the Assembly, the Student Assembly, Graduate and Professional - 112 Student Assembly, Employee Assembly, and Faculty Senate may appoint four members - 113 from their respective constituencies to terms concurrent with that session of the - 114 Assembly.
+Excluding the presiding officers, at least two of the appointed members from - each constituent assembly at a given time must also serve concurrently as members of - the constituent assembly responsible for their appointment. - 117 b.
+The presiding officer of each constituent assembly serves as a voting member of the - 118 Assembly concurrent with his or her term of office. - 119 c.
+Each constituent assembly may appoint members to the Assembly in the manner of its - 120 choosing and may fill vacancies as they occur with members who will serve the balance

+- 121 of the term of the vacated member.

+- 122 C. The Assembly may provide in its bylaws for appointment of additional non-voting members to

+- 123 serve ex-officio.